ChanderG/c-compiler/README.md

 ```
 If there are no problems it will output nothing.

-The build script is to wrestle the same code into a format required bu my university.
+The build script is to wrestle the same code into a format required by my university.

+The y.output file is created when the -v flag is used with debug option.
+The file helps a lot to remove shift/reduce conflicts.
+Just open the file with a text editor.

 ###Issues
-* +/- are recogonized for signs and not for punctuators.
+Many issues remain.

 ###Build through: